Free Guide to Northwest Camping

 Chief Timothy Park

-Campground Description: This former state park is now operated by the US Army Corps of Engineers.
+Campground Description: This former state park is now operated by a private contractor reporting to the US Army Corps of Engineers.
 Chief Timothy Park and day use area are situated on an island in the Snake River approximately 4 miles East of Clarkston, Washington.
 A very picturesque park with both a campground and day use area, Chief Timothy Park offers a boat launch, multiple docks, waterskiing, fishing, sandy beaches, sailing, swimming, horseshoes, and hiking trails.
 The campground at Chief Timothy Park is broken into two loops with a total of 66 camp sites.
 Many are full hookup and all are pull through sites with the exception of the tent sites.
 Groceries and shopping are available in both Clarkston and Lewiston.
 The park is open April to October.

 Number of Sites: 66